DLXPlugins/photo-block/readme.txt

 1. Search for “Photo Block” on the Add Plugins screen in WordPress.
 2. Install and activate the plugin from your admin dashboard.
 3. Once activated, use the block in any page or post by adding "Photo Block" from the block selector.
+4. Add a Photo Block in your post or page.
+5. Upload an image or paste an image URL.
+6. Crop and adjust using the custom ratio cropper.
+7. Configure styling: margins, borders, shadows, or filters.
+8. Add a caption: standard or overlay mode.
+9. Save as a Global Style to reuse later.
+10. Enable Lightbox for interactive viewing.
+11. Publish and enjoy a responsive, beautifully styled image.

 > <a href="https://docs.dlxplugins.com/v/photo-block/">In-depth Documentation</a> - Please check out our thorough documentation ❤️️

 == Frequently Asked Questions ==